Inexpressible Island

 Inexpressible Island is a small, rocky island in Terra Nova Bay, Victoria Land, Antarctica.
+Previously uninhabited, the Chinese Qinling research station on the southern edge of the island became operational in 2024.

 Description

 The island is bounded in the east by Evans Cove and the Hells Gate Moraine, and in the west by the Nansen Ice Sheet.
 The eastern side is relatively flat with a few low hills, while a 110 m high ridge marks the western side.
 Several lakes are present.

 History

 Robert Falcon Scott's Terra Nova Expedition (1910–1913) comprised several groups.
 One of these, the Northern Party, led by Victor Campbell, did not accompany Scott into the interior but wintered at Cape Adare.
 In 1912, that group (composed of six men in total), began the long journey homewards and began making their way to Cape Evans (via Hut Point).
 However, they were dropped at Evans Coves with sledging provisions for six weeks with the intention of completing geological work.
 After the work was done they were left with rations for about four weeks, as it was not anticipated the ship would have trouble picking them up later in February.
 But the Terra Nova could not reach them due to heavy pack ice.
 Unable to connect with their ship, the Northern Party was forced to winter in Antarctica again.
 In March 1912 the party excavated a small 12 by 9 ft ice cave in a snow drift they nicknamed "Inexpressible Island" where they spent the winter in miserable conditions, supplementing their rations by killing scarce seal and penguins for meat.